fig balsamic

 potatoes, aïoli, and great Cuisinart feature

 Aïoli is a garlic and olive oil sauce from France, with a texture very much like mayonnaise.
 Aïoli is sometimes called the “butter of Provence” because it is such an integral part of their cuisine.
-In Provence, usually two cloves are used per person, that may seem like a lot, but roasting the garlic as done here, mellows out the garlic considerably.
+In Provence, usually, two cloves are used per person, which may seem like a lot, but roasting the garlic as done here, mellows out the garlic considerably.

 The Cuisinart has a special feature just for the purpose of making fresh mayonnaise and aïoli.
 The lid has a spout (a feed tube) with a “food pusher”.
 The food pusher has a small hole in the bottom that allows oil to drip slowly into the work bowl at just the right rate, a “slow and steady stream” allowing the mayonnaise to emulsify perfectly.